 cranberries, strawberries, red currants, or another fruit

-mixture that produces an acid-canned product at 4.6 pH or less.]
+that produce an acid-canned product at 4.6 pH or less

 - Fruit butters [Made only from apples,